 All makeup removers are not made the same and can come in many forms such as liquids, foams, oils, pads, cloths, and creams.
 Recommend that patients remove their contact lenses prior to using an eye makeup remover.

 With most of those products, there is a good deal of scrubbing involved that may cause some concerns with the contact lenses.
-Some brands that work best with contact lenses are Neutrogena (Johnson & Johnson) and Clinique (Estée Lauder Companies), while typical lid scrubs like OCuSoft (Ocusoft) and Blephadex (Lunovus) work well to remove cosmetics as well.
-Typically, recommend the latter two for your blepharitis patients, but they also work well for makeup removal in general.
+Some brands that work best with contact lenses are Neutrogena (Johnson & Johnson) and Clinique (Estée Lauder Companies), while typical lid scrubs like OcuSoft (OcuSoft) and Blephadex (Lunovus) work well to remove cosmetics as well.
+Typically, I recommend the latter two for your blepharitis patients, but they also work well for makeup removal in general.